TEACHING ONLINE: MORE EFFICIENT & FLEXIBLE

 Your credentials are quite impressive.
 You have a PhD in English together with several other postgraduate diplomas and qualifications.
 What was your main motivation for deciding to teach online?
 What pushed you to ditch the physical workplace for a digital office?

 Thank you!
 I love working online because it’s so much more efficient and flexible.
 I can get much more done in less time.
-The key is good organisation and careful communication.
-To communicate effectively in an online environment, you have to be very clear and make sure your message will be understood quickly and accurately without the usual visual cues of face to face communication.
+The key is a good organization and careful communication.
+To communicate effectively in an online environment, you have to be very clear and make sure your message will be understood quickly and accurately without the usual visual cues of face-to-face communication.
 And if you know how to do that, you can make sure that you’re still connected to colleagues and learners.
 And by working in a digital office, I get more time to connect with my learners and make sure I get their assignments back on time!
-It also means I get more variety professionally – I currently work for two different educational organisations, and I couldn’t do that if I had to be physically present on campus.
+It also means I get more variety professionally – I currently work for two different educational organizations, and I couldn’t do that if I had to be physically present on campus.

 I’ve read that your passion is to help people develop skills that can apply to real-world contexts.
 This vision led you to create SimpliTeach – a website where you share ideas on how teachers can work smarter.
 Can you tell us more about SimpliTeach and how it began?
 How difficult was it to get the site started?
 What were some of the challenges that you faced early on as an online educator?